Skip Navigation

 • Boddy, D. 2020, Management: using practice and theory to develop skill, 8th edn, Pearson, Harlow, England.

-Detailed and updated reading lists are issued out in the module handbooks, which are provided in the first session of each module.
-You can use Discover More our search facility to find reading lists using module codes.
+During your studies, detailed and updated reading lists are issued out in the module handbooks, which are provided in the first session of each module.

 You may also want to get a head start by reading up on general business subjects and ensuring that you are aware of the current economic and world developments taking place.
 Good quality daily newspapers and business supplements are an ideal starting ground for this knowledge.